So why should we carry?......

-Carrying also helps mothers to survive the “4th Trimester” period and the months to follow in her parenting journey.
+Carrying also helps parents to survive the “4th Trimester” period and the months to follow in their parenting journey.
 Newborns have spent nine months in the cosy womb and love to be nestled close.
 They recognise your ‘smell’, they want to hear your heart and your familiar voice and being carried they can feel the familiar movements, just like they are used to in the womb.

-Toddlers need carried too!
-It is a big exciting world for them to explore but suddenly it can all become a bit scary and mummy/daddy cuddles are needed.
+Toddlers and preschoolers need carried too!
+It is a big exciting world for them to explore but suddenly it can all become a bit scary and cuddles are needed.

 Using slings to carry your child can provide many benefits; these include: